auth0-samples/auth0-angularjs-sample/02-Custom-Login/README.md

-# 00 - Starter Seed
+# 02 - Custom Login

-This seed project shows an example of adding authentication to an Angular 1.x app with Auth0.
-It uses Lock v10 and angular-lock.
+This seed project shows an example of adding custom authentication to an Angular 1.x app with Auth0.
+This is useful for cases where you would like to provide your own UI for authenticating users.
+The sample uses [auth0.js](https://github.com/auth0/auth0.js) and [angular-auth0](https://github.com/auth0/angular-auth0).

 ## Installation